NMoroney/MachineLearningAndColor/README.md

-# Machine Learning and Color
+# Machine Learning And Color

 Data, source code, documents and apps related to machine learning and color.